Moist Strawberry Shortcake Recipe

 • If you’d rather make this recipe as cupcakes for your shortcake, you can definitely do that instead of using a square pan.
 Just fill cupcake liners to 3/4 full and reduce baking time.

-• You can add more sugar for an extra syrup-y strawberry sauce.
+• Add more sugar for an extra syrupy strawberry sauce.
 It’s up to you.

 • If wanting to prep in advance, the cake can be frozen and thawed out on your countertop beforehand.
 Make the whipped cream and strawberries the day you enjoy this dessert.